a multi-purpose three-dimensional continuous-energy Monte Carlo particle transport

 Validation of burnup calculation routines is considerably more difficult, due to the lack of a perfect reference code.
 In addition

-to discrepancies in the transport simulation, there are additional factors related to decay and fission yield data, methods used for solving
+to discrepancies in the transport simulation, there are additional factors related to decay, fission yield and isomeric branching ratio data,

 Systematic validation for criticality safety analyses using experimental configurations and data from the